mcarvin8/xml2yaml-disassembler/README.md

 ### XML2YAML

-Disassemble then transform 1 or multiple XML files in the root of a directory into YAML files.
-Paths provided must be **relative** paths.
+Disassemble then transform 1 or multiple XML files into YAML files.

 ```typescript
 /*